Arrival on Campus

-The weather in Vermont during the summer is usually warm and pleasant during the day, cooler in the evening, but we are likely to experience a week or two of temperatures in the nineties accompanied by very high humidity and rain showers.
-Attire at Middlebury tends to be casual, so please bring clothing that will allow you to be comfortable being active outdoors during summer weather, sturdy shoes for hiking, tennis shoes or the equivalent for the deck of the boat, bathing suit, professional business attire for meetings and formal event, any recreational or sports-related equipment you enjoy using, any musical instrument you enjoy playing, binoculars (if you have them), and a journal.
+The weather in Vermont during the summer is usually warm and pleasant during the day and cool in the evening.
+However, it is entirely possible that we could experience days with temperatures in the nineties accompanied by high humidity and rain showers.
+Attire at Middlebury tends to be casual, so please bring clothing that will allow you to be comfortable being active outdoors during summer weather, sturdy shoes for hiking, tennis shoes (or the equivalent with closed toes) for the opportunity to travel on the college’s research vessel, bathing suit, professional business attire for meetings and formal events, any recreational or sports-related equipment you enjoy using, any musical instrument you enjoy playing, binoculars (if you have them), and a journal.

 A more complete list of curricular and co-curricular activities will be provided in the spring, which will include possible minor additions to this list.